That's supposed to be a harmless, vegetarian sauropod, right?

 Also averted, as the other species of dragon shown were more closely related to crocodiles than dinosaurs, being semi-aquatic and possessing a crocodile's false pallet (a valve in the back of the throat), which keeps both water and fire from entering the dragons' lungs.

 Though not technically dinosaurs, I thought this trope was invoked with the pterosaurs in the prehistoric dragon segment.
 They looked a bit draconic to me, though I'm not sure if this was intentional.
 Also, the Cretaceous period was depicted as an ash-choked wasteland with a sparse covering of forests and mountains.

-Played straight in a more recent special, Dragons Or Dinosaurs Creation Or Evolution.
-In it, the experts suggest that the legends of dragons were based upon dinosaurs.
-Despite the bold claims, it is surprisingly well researched.
+Played straight in a more recent special, Dragons Or Dinosaurs: Creation Or Evolution.
+In it, the 'experts' suggest that the legends of dragons were based upon dinosaurs.
+Despite the illogical claims, it is surprisingly well researched.

 The creationist antagonist in the second season of Waterloo Road held this view, and used it to sway several of the students (including a regular cast member who had been established as very impressionable) because dragons are cool.

 Spoony I never really understood what the Green Ranger's Humongous Mecha was.
 He doesn't even fit into the whole dinosaur thing, he just yells "Dragonzord!"
 And I have no idea where dragons fit into the whole dinosaur thing."